 - You need to be a locally constituted and recognised 'not for profit' organisation

-- Once you have raised 25% of the total project target, the council pledge will be made.
+- Once you have raised 25% of the total project target from a minimum of 25 unique backers, the council pledge will be made.

 - You need to raise at least 50% match funding before Cornwall Council funds will be released